nuclio/nuclio/docs/tasks/exporting-and-importing.md

 ```

 The output of this command will contain the config for the project, the config for each of the project's functions and the configs for all their function events.
-> **Note:** Again similarly to [exporting a function](#exporting-a-deployed-function), this command by default will export the function in json format.
-However, you can supply the flag `--output yaml` if you prefer a yaml output.
+> **Note:** Again similarly to [exporting a function](#exporting-a-deployed-function), this command by default will export the function in yaml format.
+However, you can supply the flag `--output json` if you prefer a json output.

 ## Importing a project